 Connecting between any other terminal requires riding a train or bus.
 Please refer to the ground transportation section mentioned earlier.

 Flight Connections at LHR

 Connecting is easy at LHR with purple “Flight Connections” signs guiding you on arrival.
 If you’re arriving on an international or domestic flight connecting to an international flight, then you won’t need to clear immigration at LHR.
 If you’re arriving on an international flight connecting to a domestic flight, then you will need to clear immigration on arrival.

 If your luggage is checked through to your final destination, then you won’t need to collect your luggage at LHR.
 Once you’ve checked the flight connection boards to confirm your onward terminal number, ride the flight connections bus directly there and visit the airline desk if you require an onward boarding card.

 All passengers must re-clear security at their connecting terminal before being able to relax in the departures lounge to await their flight.

 Hot Tip: LHR has a convenient flight connections guide where you can fill in your flight details to see a step-by-step guide to your connection with estimated journey times.

-If you have booked two separate tickets, then you would need to clear immigration, collect your baggage, clear customs, and use one of the landside ground transportation methods to travel to your onward terminal to check-in as normal.
+If you have booked 2 separate tickets, then you would need to clear immigration, collect your baggage, clear customs, and use one of the landside ground transportation methods to travel to your onward terminal to check in as normal.